 We had already reduced exposures to global government bonds in early August amid an increasing market focus on fiscal concerns

-While euro volatility could rise amid prolonged political uncertainty in France, we think the single currency will be a benefit of general US dollar weakness, and target EURUSD at 1.22 over the next 12 months.
+While euro volatility could rise amid prolonged political uncertainty in France, we think the single currency will be a beneficiary of general US dollar weakness, and target EURUSD at 1.22 over the next 12 months.
 We currently hold a neutral view on the CAC 40, which could see some equity market volatility.
 We retain a broader neutral view on developed market equities.
 Overall, we prefer emerging market equities where we maintain a small overweight exposure.

 CIO Office flash